Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 Net worth equals total assets minus total liabilities.

-Your net worth is all the things you own (the assets) minus all the things you owe (liabilities).
+Your net worth is all the things you own (the assets, from stocks to cash to houses) minus all the things you owe (the liabilities, from credit card debts to auto or student loans to house mortgages).

 In the long run, if we want to increase net worth, we need to grow our assets and decrease our liabilities.

-To get rich, put your money in assets that increase in value over time.
+To get rich, you should put your money in assets that increase in value over time.
 Vanguard index funds are great assets.
+Cash under your matress is not a good asset.

 Here’s a list of my favorite vanguard index funds.